 \section{Introduction}

-Quantile regression (QR) is a principal regression method for analyzing the impact of covariates on outcomes, particularly when the impact might be heterogeneous.
-This impact is characterized by the conditional quantile function and its functionals \cite{AHS-E2001, Buchinsky1994, K2005}.
-For example, we can model the log of the individual demand for some good, $Y$, as a function of the price of the good, the income of the individual, and other observed individual characteristics $X$ and an unobserved preference $U$ for consuming the good, as
+Quantile regression (QR) is a principal method for analyzing the impact of covariates on outcomes, particularly when the impact may be heterogeneous.
+This impact is characterized by the quantile function of the conditional distribution of the outcome given covariates and its functionals (Arias, Hallock and Sosa-Escudero \cite{AHS-E2001}, Buchinsky \cite{Buchinsky1994} and Koenker \cite{K2005}).
+For example, we can model the log of the individual demand for some good, $Y$, as a function of the price of the good, the income of the individual, and other observed individual characteristics, $X$, and an unobserved preference for consuming the good, $U$, as

 where the function $Q$ is strictly increasing in the unobservable $U$.
-With the normalization that $U\sim \Uniform(0,1)$ and the assumption that $U$ and $X$ are independent, the function $Q(X,u)$ is the $u$-th conditional quantile of $Y$ given $X$, i.e. $Q(X,u) = Q_{Y | X}(u | X)$.
+With the normalization that $U\sim \Uniform(0,1)$ and the assumption that $U$ and $X$ are independent, the function $Q(u,x)$ is the $u$-th quantile of the conditional distribution of $Y$ given $X = x$, i.e. $Q(u,x) = Q_{Y | X}(u | x)$.
 This function can be used for policy analysis.
 For example, we can determine how changes in taxes for the good could impact demand heterogeneously across individuals.

-In this paper we develop the nonparametric QR series framework for performing inference on the entire conditional quantile function and its linear functionals.
-In this framework, we approximate the entire conditional quantile function $Q_{Y|X}(u|x)$ by a linear combination of series terms, $Z(x)'\beta(u)$.
-The vector $Z(x)$ includes transformations of $x$ that have good approximation properties such as powers, trigonometrics, local polynomials, or B-splines.
+In this paper we develop the nonparametric QR-series framework for performing inference on the entire conditional quantile function $Q(u,x)$ and its linear functionals.
+In this framework, we approximate $Q(u,x)$ by a linear combination of series terms, $Z(x)'\beta(u)$.
+The vector $Z(x)$ includes transformations of $x$ that have good approximation properties such as powers, trigonometrics, local polynomials, splines, and/or wavelets.
 The function $u \mapsto \beta(u)$ contains quantile-specific coefficients that can be estimated from the data using the QR estimator of Koenker and Bassett \cite{KB78}.
-As the number of series terms grows, the approximation error $Q_{Y|X}(u|x) - Z(x)'\beta(u)$ decreases, approaching zero in the limit.
+As the number of series terms grows, the approximation error $Q(u,x) - Z(x)'\beta(u)$ decreases, approaching zero in the limit.
 By controlling the growth of the number of terms, we can obtain consistent estimators and perform inference on the entire conditional quantile function and its linear functionals.
-The QR series framework also covers as a special case the so called many regressors model, which is motivated by many new types of data that emerge in the new information age, such as scanner and online shopping data.
+The QR-series framework also covers as a special case the so called many regressors model, which is motivated by many new types of data that emerge in the new information age, such as scanner and online shopping data.